-Cooking your own food is THE habit to develop to improve your health.
-We know food is the underlying poison/cure behind this obesity epidemic.
+Cooking your own food is the habit to develop to improve your health.
+We know food is the underlying cause behind this obesity epidemic.
 And we know that most people simply aren’t treating it like that.

 Leave a comment below and tell me if you cook – and why or why not.
 If not, why aren’t you?